AnerGcorp/melhemx/README.md

 2. Create a new branch for your feature or bug fix.
 3. Make changes and commit with descriptive messages.
 4. Push changes to your fork.
-5. Submit a pull request to the `main` branch.
+5. Submit a pull request to the `master` branch.

 ## License: